Threat investigation and response

 Threat investigation and response capabilities in Microsoft Defender for Office 365 help security analysts and administrators protect their organization's Microsoft 365 for business users by:

-Threat investigation and response capabilities provide insights into threats and related response actions that are available in the Security & Compliance Center.
+Threat investigation and response capabilities provide insights into threats and related response actions that are available in the Microsoft 365 Defender portal.
 These insights can help your organization's security team protect users from email- or file-based attacks.
 The capabilities help monitor signals and gather data from multiple sources, such as user activity, authentication, email, compromised PCs, and security incidents.
 Business decision makers and your security operations team can use this information to understand and respond to threats against your organization and protect your intellectual property.

 Get acquainted with threat investigation and response tools

-Threat investigation and response capabilities surface in the Security & Compliance Center, as a set of tools and response workflows, including the following:
+Threat investigation and response capabilities in the Microsoft 365 Defender portal at https://security.microsoft.com are a set of tools and response workflows that include:

-Use Threat Explorer (and real-time detections) to analyze threats, see the volume of attacks over time, and analyze data by threat families, attacker infrastructure, and more.
-Threat Explorer (also referred to as Explorer) is the starting place for any security analyst's investigation workflow.
+Use Explorer (and real-time detections) to analyze threats, see the volume of attacks over time, and analyze data by threat families, attacker infrastructure, and more.
+Explorer (also referred to as Threat Explorer) is the starting place for any security analyst's investigation workflow.

 Use the Incidents list (this is also called Investigations) to see a list of in flight security incidents.
 Incidents are used to track threats such as suspicious email messages, and to conduct further investigation and remediation.

-To view the list of current incidents for your organization, in the Security & Compliance Center, go to Threat management > Review > Incidents.
+To view the list of current incidents for your organization in the Microsoft 365 Defender portal at https://security.microsoft.com, go to Incidents & alerts > Incidents.
+Or, to go directly to the Incidents page, use https://security.microsoft.com/incidents.

-Use Attack Simulator to set up and run realistic cyberattacks in your organization, and identify vulnerable people before a real cyberattack affects your business.
-To learn more, see Attack Simulator in Office 365.
+Use Attack simulation training to set up and run realistic cyberattacks in your organization, and identify vulnerable people before a real cyberattack affects your business.
+To learn more, see Simulate a phishing attack.

 Automated investigation and response